Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/calendar.md

 - `.getHourOfDay(time: number)`{: .language-kube-20 #hour-of-day }: Returns the hour of the day for the given tick
 - `.getDayOfMonth(time: number, daysInMonth: number)`{: .language-kube-20 #day-of-month }: Returns the day of the month for the given tick and number of days in a month
 - `.getMonthOfYear(time: number, daysInMonth: number)`{: .language-kube-20 #month-of-year }: Returns the month of the year for the given tick and number of days in a month
-- `.getFractionOfMonth(time: number, daysInMonth: number)`{: .language-kube-20 #fraction-of-month }: Returns the fraction, in the range [0, 1], of the month for the given tick and number of days in a month
+- `.getFractionOfMonth(time: number, daysInMonth: number)`{: .language-kube-20 #fraction-of-month }: Returns the fraction, {% in_range 0,1 %}, of the month for the given tick and number of days in a month
-- `.getFractionOfYear(time: number, daysInMonth: number)`{: .language-kube-20 #fraction-of-year }: Returns the fraction, in the range [0, 1], of the year for the given tick and number of days in a month
+- `.getFractionOfYear(time: number, daysInMonth: number)`{: .language-kube-20 #fraction-of-year }: Returns the fraction, {% in_range 0,1 %}, of the year for the given tick and number of days in a month
 - `.getTimeAndDate(time: number, daysInMonth: number)`{: .language-kube-20 #time-and-date-0 }: Returns a `MutableComponent` describing the date and time from the given number of ticks and days in a month
 - `.getTimeAndDate(hour: number, minute: number, month: Month, day: number, years: number)`{: .language-kube-20 #.m-link #-1 }: Returns a `MutableComponent` describing the date and time from the given hour, minute, month, day, and year
 - `.getTimeDelta(ticks: number, daysInMonth: number)`{: .language-kube-20 #time-delta }: Returns a `MutableComponent` describing the time delta of the given number of ticks and days in a month